Skip to main content

 Note that Trash does not apply to the following conditions:

 • Trash is only valid for files, the directory will be deleted immediately.
 When restoring files, the original directory structure is restored, but the previous directory attributes cannot be maintained.
-In particular, if an empty directory is deleted, it cannot be recovered.
+In particular, if an empty directory is deleted, it cannot be recovered;

 • Trash does not apply to files created by juicefs import.
 The metadata of the imported files will be deleted immediately, while the content in object storage is not affected.

-Empty Trash
+Empty trash

 For files already deleted, chunks in object storage are not deleted strictly according to its expiration time, instead, they'll be schedule for execution in clients, as background jobs.
 That's why at least one JuiceFS Client must be started (must not disable background job) for trash expiration to function correctly.
 All JuiceFS Client (FUSE mount, Hadoop Java SDK, and S3 Gateway) behaves roughly the same way in this regard.
 If no JuiceFS Client is running at all, files in trash will not be expired and garbage collected.

-Restore from Trash
+Restore data from trash

-Users can restore files from Trash in JuiceFS Console
+Users can restore files from Trash in JuiceFS Console:

 1. Switch to the "Trash" tab in the file system page